The Impossible Game: Gameplay

 In practice mode, checkpoints flags can be placed at any point in the level.
 If the player dies in this mode, the player will respawn at the most recently placed checkpoint flag.
 Each time a level is beaten, a medal is awarded depending on the way they beat it.

-Level editor

-On the PC version of the game, there is a level editor available, which players can use to make their own levels, and custom music may be used.
+On the PC version, there is a level editor available, which players can use to make their own levels, and custom music may be used.

+Development and release

+The Impossible Game was developed and published by Fluke Games.
+The Impossible Game was released in late-2009 for the Xbox 360 via Xbox Live Indie Games.
+By November 2010, The Impossible Game was ported to iOS, and also received an Android release.
+The Windows, macOS and Linux port was developed by Grip Games.

 Reception

 The Impossible Game received generally mixed reviews.
 On Metacritic, the PC version received an aggregated score of 64.
 On GameRankings, it received 60% on Xbox 360, 67% on iOS, 87% on PSP, and 67% on PC.
 Eurogamer gave the Xbox 360 version a 6/10, stating that "it's monumentally frustrating, but also bafflingly addictive as you continually try to make precious progress".